EmilyPreble/EmilyPreble.github.io/README.md

 ![Home Sweet Home: Where are Lehigh Undergraduates Living?](EmilyPreble.github.io/UndergraduateResidenceInfographic.png)

-### Timeline
+### Timelines

 This is a timeline of the 2016 Summer Olympic Games in Rio de Janeiro.
-The visualization was created with TimelineJS; to view, simply click through the slides and read about the progression of concern to success in the Rio Games.
+The visualization was created with TimelineJS; to view, simply click through the slides and read about the societal progression of concern to success in the Rio Games.

 <iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1S_Z2lrVkhSAc6L3s88ydJ9DT3unQPMf3tszMiaXQkTU&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>